opencomputeproject/OCP-Security-SAFE/Documentation/framework.md

 SRPs may have their endorsement suspended or revoked at any time for issues that cause SAFE to question the SRPs security practices, commitment to quality, or allegiances.
-Examples of such issues include losing control of a private signing key, endorsing firmware with hard coded credentials.
+Examples of such issues include losing control of a private signing key or overlooking hard-coded credentials in firmware.
 Beyond egregious technical mistakes, an SRP must not be controlled by a company it is auditing or affiliated with a firm that sells vulnerabilities or exploits.

 ## Security Review Scope